-- 3 cups cauliflower rice (~ 1 small head cauliflower)
+- 3 cups cauliflower rice (1 small head cauliflower yields ~ 3 cups)

-- 2 Tbsp (30 ml) olive oil, divided plus more for sautéing
+- 2 Tbsp olive oil (divided plus more for sautéing)

 - 2 tsp dried oregano

-- Preheat oven to 375 degrees F and line a baking sheet with foil.
+- Preheat oven to 375 degrees F (190 C) and line a baking sheet with foil.

-- In a large skillet over medium heat, sauté cauliflower rice and garlic in 1 Tbsp olive oil for 5 minutes, with a lid on, stirring frequently.
+- In a large skillet over medium heat, sauté cauliflower rice and garlic in half the olive oil (1 Tbsp as original recipe is written // adjust if altering batch size) for 5 minutes, with a lid on, stirring frequently.
 Set aside.

-- Add flax egg to blender or food processor.
+- Prepare flax egg by adding flaxseed meal and water to a blender or food processor.
 Wait 5 minutes.

 - Add sun-dried tomatoes, basil, oregano, vegan parmesan cheese, and panko bread crumbs, and pulse/mix to combine.

-- Add cauliflower rice to food processor or blender, along with salt and pepper and remaining 1 Tbsp olive oil.
+- Add cauliflower rice to food processor or blender, along with salt and pepper and remaining olive oil (1 Tbsp as original recipe is written // adjust if altering batch size).
 Pulse/mix a few more times and then transfer to a mixing bowl to avoid getting the mixture too paste-like.

 - Taste and adjust seasonings as needed.
 Add more bread crumbs and/or vegan parmesan cheese if the mixture feels too wet.
 It should be moldable when squeezed together.